annapettigrew/supervised-machine-learning/README.md

 - Lastly I Fited a LogisticRegression model and RandomForestClassifier model
         - Created a LogisticRegression model, fited it to the data, and printed the model's score.
 And did the same for the RandomForestClassifier.

+Prediction:
+    - I believe that the Logistic Regression will perform better and be more accurate.

+    - I think this because LR tends to be more accurate with numerical data while Random Forest Classifier is better with categorial data and outliers

+Results:
+    - As they were close my prediction before conducting the Analysis was incorrect.

+    - The Random Forest Classifier ended up being slightly better and more accurate.

+    - I believe with the Loan status category it was an outlier vs the other data and this is what I believe made the RFC more accurate overall.

+    - Random Forest Classifier is more of an Accuracy focused algorithm and Random selection can capture more complex feature patterns to provide the best accuracy.